metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 `Invoke-ScriptAnalyzer: Object reference not set to an instance of an object.`\
 then try again and keep repeating until OK, or cleanup repository and restart VSCode.

-There is also a script `Test\PSScriptAnalyzer.ps1` which you can run to invoke code analysis.
+There is also a script `Test\Invoke-CodeAnalysis.ps1` which you can run to invoke code analysis with additional options such as logging results to file.

 [Table of Contents](#table-of-contents)

 ## Documentation and comments

-Documentation and comments reside in 6 places as follows:
+Documentation and comments reside in six places as follows:

 ### In scripts (code comments)

 Sections of code should be documented as shown in existing scripts.\
-To comment on things that need to be done add `TODO:` + comment, similarly for important notes add `NOTE:` + comment.
+To comment on things that need to be done add `TODO:` tag + comment, similarly for important notes add `NOTE:` tag + comment.

-For things which are hard to resolve or require huge changes add `HACK:` + comment, and optionally some links such as github issues that may help to resolve problem in the future.
+For things which are hard to resolve or require huge changes add `HACK:` tag + comment, if you're pasting Microsoft's documentation add `MSDN:` tag and optionally a link to source.\
+similarly if you're pasting documentation from non Microsoft site add `DOCS:` tag + copied comment.

+Links to github issues should be prefixed with `ISSUE:` tag which help to resolve problems in the future.

+These tags are colored in editor and can be navigaged with `todo-tree` extension in action bar, for a complete list of tags and their purpose and coloring scheme see `.vscode\settings.json` file.

-For any generic code comments you might want to add, use line comments (preferred) and block comments only if comment spans 5 or more lines.
+For any generic code comments you might want to add, use line comments (preferred) and block comments only if comment spans five or more lines.

 ### In rules (rule description)